idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 - Doing card to ceiling and the card still being on the ceiling at Microsoft a year later
 - Girl on the bus that loved my magic trick.
-- Girl at ice cream store who loved the trick, and jump up and down in a circle cuz it was so awesome.
+- Girl at ice cream store who loved the trick, and jump up and down in a circle because it was so awesome.
-- Failure at park where 10 yera old told me I got in wrong, but in fact I had done it correctly.
+- Failure at park where 10 year old told me I got in wrong, but in fact I had done it correctly.
 - Ben's son who carried the card around in his back pack for years.
 - Card to blouse for intern
-- Card accross where thought I messed up with audiance, but card stuck to guys ass
+- Card across where thought I messed up with audience, but card stuck to guys ass
 - Giving out unicorn coins
 - Performing at Pike Place

 ### Bar Magic

-Usually I just get to watch clive perform, but I'll get my own videos here eventually:
+Usually I just get to watch Clive perform, but I'll get my own videos here eventually:

-### Inteview magic
+### Interview magic

 * Best ever - Interviewer was WFH over video.
-    * Daughter crawls in, Mom trys to shew her away.
+    * Daughter crawls in, Mom try's to shew her away.
     * I say, stop, watch.
     * Daughter stand ups, only mouth and nose in frame.
     * I get up and back palm.